b-meson/securitytalks/IMSICatchersForActivists.md

 #### End-To-End Encryption

-"Encryption works.
-Properly implemented strong crypto systems are one of the few things that you can rely on".
-While properly implemened strong crypto can be relied upon, GSM model badly broken in many ways.
-IMSI catchers can uniquely identify your phone and possibly content but to protect from _eavesdropping_ you can use SMS encryption with TextSecure [13] for Android.
+"Properly implemented strong crypto systems are one of the few things that you can rely on".
+While cryptography can be relied upon to protect your content, the GSM model is badly broken in many ways.
+IMSI catchers can still uniquely identify your phone but to protect from _eavesdropping_ you can use SMS encryption with TextSecure [13] for Android or Signal for iOS [15].
 Phone calls can be encrypted using RedPhone [14] for Android or Signal for iOS [15].
 These are free, open-source applications that allow users to communicate with very user friendly applications.

 ### Trade-Offs